 ICANN would implement additional Bylaw modifications which would specify the IAP procedure as described in the draft CWG proposal.

-Note: Some variations of this model propose a significant flattening of the structure to keep the addition of resources and costs to a minimum.
-There also have been discussions that the separation of IANA from ICANN could be initiated by the MRT but would require the formal approval of the relevant ICANN SO’s and AC’s.
+Note: Some variations of this model propose a significant flattening of the structure to keep the addition of resources and costs to a minimum and to streamline the effectiveness of the model to the maximum extent possible, while maintaining appropriate levels of accountability..
+There also have been discussions that the separation of IANA from ICANN could only be initiated by the MRT but would require the formal approval of the relevant ICANN SO’s and AC’s.

 ICANN Internal Trust model